 Preparing Your Tracks for Mixing

-Take a look at my article 10 Tips to Prepare Your Session for a Mix Engineer to get an in depth look at the steps you should take before handing over your tracks for final mix sessions.
+Take a look at the article 10 Tips to Prepare Your Session for a Mix Engineer to get an in depth look at the steps you should take before handing over your tracks for final mix sessions.

-Before exporting your audio be sure to check your headroom, fix any tracks that are clipping, and apply or bypass effects that you want or don’t want.
-If you send us clean source tracks to work from, the sky is the limit.
+- Before exporting your audio be sure to check your headroom, fix any tracks that are clipping, and apply or bypass effects that you want or don’t want.
+If you send us clean source tracks to work from, the sky is the limit

 Mixing Audio for Film

 Need the audio for your film project polished for your final production export?
 We have experience mixing dialog, sound effects, overdubs, foley work, and music for film.
 We also consult for mic placement during your shoot to get the best location audio for complex performances.
-See our Audio Post Production page for pricing and more details.
+See our Audio Post Production page for more details.